SAP/cloud-security-services-integration-library/samples/spring-webflux-security-xsuaa-usage/README.md

 # Description
 This is a java Springboot application using the `spring-webflux` as the web framework and protected by the `spring-security-oauth2-resource-server` and the `cloud-security-xsuaa-integration`.

-# Deployment To Cloud Foundry or SAP HANA XS Advanced
+# Deployment To Cloud Foundry
 To deploy the application, the following steps are required:
 - Configure the Application Router
 - Compile the Java application